az242/Idle-Game-2020/Readme.md

 How to run server/Client
 Server:
 >1. npm install
 >2.
-Ensure your server port is opened in your router settings
+Ensure your server port is opened in your router settings IE: Portforwarding
 >3. npm run dev

 Client: